Skip to main content

 Sharing the same trails

 There has been some controversy in some areas around eBikes sharing the same trails as mountain bikers, hikers, horse riders etc., and in some countries and states they are banned from non-motorised mountain bike trails.
-La Plagne however has 10 trails dedicated to eMTBs, especially designed discovery itineraries that are not too technical so riders can travel around the mountain more easily.
-There are some more sporty trails on offer also, called E-spots, these are created for all levels, like small bike parks with uphill, downhill, modules, jumps and raised bends...and with the possibility of getting back up using the lifts, all you need to do is have some fun.
+La Plagne has trails open for eMTBs, with the possibility of getting back up using the lifts it just remains for you to go have some fun.

 The majority of rental shops in resort will have e-bikes available for hire should you wish to try this fast-emerging sport for yourself... just be warned, it's addictive.